-The 5 Fascinating Hawaiian Islands to Visit
+Discover the 5 Enchanting Hawaiian Islands to Explore

 It is also worth noting that while many people only visit one island, others choose to do a little bit of Hawaiian Island hopping and see more.
 Like many visitors to Hawaii, you’re probably wondering which Hawaii Island to visit and which one would be best for you and your travel party.
-Well, you know you really can’t go wrong since every island is beautiful and majestic in its own unique way.
+Well, you know you really can’t go wrong since every island is beautiful and majestic in its unique way.

 Oahu